I am a social scientist concerned about structurally arising inequalities.

 - Joseph De Konink Prize for Best Doctoral Dissertation in Interdisciplinary Studies, University of Ottawa, 2012

-Bisaillon, L. (2017).
+Bisaillon, L. (2018).
 Labour of Liberation.
 B. Mukhopadhyay.
 Regina: Changing Suns Press.
-Medicine Anthropology Theory (in press)
+Medicine Anthropology Theory.

 Ng, S., Bisaillon, L., & Webster, F. (2017).
 Blurring the boundaries: Using institutional ethnography to inquire into health professions education and practice.
 Medical Education, 51, 51-60.